2026 Affordable Homebuyer Guide (7 steps to buy a home you love)

 I didn't have much money saved.

-And worried if my:
+And worried if:

-Timing was right?
+My timing was right?

 Interest rates were right?

-If I should wait longer?
+If I should wait a bit longer?

-Looking back..
+Looking back.

-I'm glad I pushed past those fears.
+I'm so glad I pushed past those fears.

 Getting that first home loan led to much bigger things.